 Skip to main content

-This document describes how to use the IMLib SDK to send messages in one-to-one, group, and chatroom chats.
+This document describes how to use the IMLib SDK to send messages in one-to-one chats, group chats, and chatrooms.

-The [RCMessage] object defined by the IMLib SDK contains two main types of message content in its content property: regular message content and media message content.
-The superclass for regular message content is [RCMessageContent], and the superclass for media message content is [RCMediaMessageContent].
-The key difference between sending media messages and regular messages is whether there is an upload process for the data.
+The content property of the RCMessage object defined by the IMLib SDK can contain two main types of message content: regular message content and media message content.
+The parent class for regular message content is RCMessageContent, while the parent class for media message content is RCMediaMessageContent.
+The interfaces for sending media messages and regular messages differ, with the key distinction being whether there is a media data upload process.

-Quote Reply[RCReferenceMessage]RCMessageContentThe content of a quoted message, used to implement the quote reply feature.
+Quote ReplyRCReferenceMessageRCMessageContentContent of quoted messages, used to implement quote reply functionality.

-Mention Others (@ Message)Not ApplicableNot Applicable@ messages are not a predefined message type.
-For details, see How to Send @ Messages.
+Mentions (@ messages)N/AN/A@ messages are not predefined message types.
+See How to Send @ Messages.

 The above are some of the built-in message content types in the IMLib SDK.
-You can also create custom message content types and send them using the sendMessage or sendMediaMessage methods.
+You can also create custom message content types.
+If your custom message is a regular message type, use the sendMessage method; if it's a media message type, use the sendMediaMessage method.
 For details, see Custom Message Types.

-• Use the sendMessage method to send regular messages and the sendMediaMessage method to send media messages.
+• Use the sendMessage method for regular messages and the sendMediaMessage method for media messages.

-• The client SDK has a rate limit for sending messages, with a maximum of 5 messages per second.
+• The client SDK has a message rate limit of 5 messages per second.

 Regular Messages

-Regular messages refer to text messages, quoted messages, etc., that do not involve media file uploads.
-The message content of regular messages is a subclass of RCMessageContent, such as text message content ([RCTextMessage]), or custom regular message content.
+Regular messages refer to text messages, quoted messages, and other messages that do not involve media file uploads.
+The message content for regular messages is a subclass of RCMessageContent, such as text message content (RCTextMessage) or custom regular message content.

 Constructing Regular Messages

-Before sending, you need to construct an [RCMessage] object, specifying the conversation type (one-to-one chat, group chat, chatroom), the Target ID of the conversation, the message direction (send or receive), and the message content.
-The following example constructs a message object containing text message content ([RCTextMessage]).
+Before sending a regular message, you need to construct an RCMessage object by setting the conversation type (one-to-one, group, chatroom), the conversation's Target ID, message direction (send or receive), and message content.
+The following example constructs a message object containing text message content (RCTextMessage).

 RCTextMessage *messageContent = [RCTextMessage messageWithContent:@"Test text message"];